aws-solutions/content-analysis-on-aws/README.md

 # INSTALLATION

-The following Cloudformation templates will deploy the Content Analysis front-end application with a prebuilt Media Insights Engine back-end.
+The following Cloudformation templates will deploy the Content Analysis front-end application with a prebuilt Media Insights Engine back-end. **You must specify a Cloud Formation stack name that is 12 or fewer characters long**.

 Region| Launch
 ------|-----